afabijanska/nanotube_project/README.md

 3. Run patch_filter_predict_with_mask.py to get the predictions
 4. Run count_regions to get the region stats

-Minimal sample of data required to run the code is suplemented.
+A minimal data sample required to run the code is suplemented.
+Please unzip minimal_data_sample.zip to the directory containing source code.